mingodad/citadel/README.txt

    General Public License.
 Please read COPYING.txt for more licensing information.

-   WebCit bundles the Rico Ajax Engine, written by Darren James, Bill Scott, et. al. [http://www.openrico.org].
-These components are licensed to you under the terms of the Apache 2.0 License.

    WebCit bundles the Prototype JavaScript Framework, writen by Sam Stephenson [http://prototype.conio.net].
 These components are licensed to you under the terms of an MIT-style license.